 "7-Eleven's my go-to convenience store."

-→ Maintain consistency in categories of numbers.
+Maintain consistency in categories of numbers.
 (Except for numbers at the beginning of a sentence.)
 It's okay to have both numerals and spelled-out numbers in the same sentence/paragraph as long as categories are consistent.
+(And it's okay to treat numbers differently in dialogue and narrative.)

 Forty-three members tweeted a total of 5,324 times.